lightstep/hipster-shop/README.md

 ## Prerequisites
 ### GKE Installation Only
 * **Google Cloud Platform account**: Visit [console.cloud.google.com](https://console.cloud.google.com) to set up your account.<br>
-Create and activate your project.
+Create and activate your project, and make sure [billing is activated](https://cloud.google.com/billing/docs/how-to/modify-project) for your account.

 * **Set the project ID as an environment variable**<br>
-    `export GCP_PROJECT_ID=<your-project-name>`
+    `export GCP_PROJECT_ID=<your-project-ID>`

 * **Google Cloud Console (command line tool)**: Visit [cloud.google.com/pubsub/docs/quickstart-cli](https://cloud.google.com/pubsub/docs/quickstart-cli) for instructions.

 * Run `gcloud init` to configure Google Cloud (GC).
 Follow the console instructions.
 If you've already created a project in GC, be sure to select that project.
-  > 💡 Make sure to include the whole name of the project, including any dashes or numbers after the name.

 ### Local Installation Only
 Install one of the following two options to run a Kubernetes cluster locally for this demo: